 1. Axis REIT (Annualized return: +10.74%

 Since 2005, every RM1,000 investment in Axis REIT would’ve turned into RM2,980.
 Including the dividends, every RM1,000 would cumulatively become RM5,200.

 In summary, here is Sophia’s overall performance:

 As you can see, the Sophia’s M-REIT portfolio is a sea of green!
-Out of the 14 M-REITs that have been listed for at least 10 years or more, all of them have given consistent dividends and positive overall returns if you invested from their IPOs.
+M-REITs that have been listed for at least 10 years or more have given consistent dividends and positive overall returns if you invested from their IPOs.

-However, do note that YTL Hospitality, Hektar REIT, AmanahRaya REIT, Tower REIT, Capitaland Malaysia Mall Trust and AmFirst REIT are currently sitting on capital losses.
+However, do note that KLCC Property, YTL Hospitality, Hektar REIT, AmanahRaya REIT, Tower REIT, Capitaland Malaysia Mall Trust and AmFirst REIT are sitting on capital losses.
 But when we include dividends received over the years, their overall return is still positive.
 In fact, dividends accounted about 90.8% of the total return!
 So during a bear market like what we have seen in the last three years, dividends would serve as a cushion for the fall.
 And when the bull market returns, capital gains will boost the overall return.

-Finally, just a quick reminder: Applications for Dividend Machines are closing on Sunday, 6 Mar 2022, at 23:59 hours.
+Just a quick reminder: 2023 applications for Dividend Machines are open until Sunday, 26 Feb 2023, at 23:59 hours.
 If you’re looking for a way to learn how to invest in dividend stocks and REITs and build multiple streams of passive dividend income, then we urge to check out Dividend Machines before it closes.
-Once the deadline has passed, Dividend Machines will only reopen in 2023.
-So if you miss this round, you’ll have to wait till next year before we open it to the public again.
+Once the deadline has passed, Dividend Machines will only reopen in 2024.
+So if you miss this round, you’ll have to wait 12 months (or more) before we accept new members again.